-Opiate addiction is one of the largest addiction problems that are going on in the world today.
-More than 23 million people in the United States are addicted to drugs, and opiates make up a large portion of that number.
+Opioid addiction is one of the largest addiction problems that are going on in the world today.
+More than 23 million people in the United States are addicted to drugs, and opiates make up a significant portion of that number.
 Recent studies have shown a link between opioid depression and prescription pain pills.
 Prescription pain pills are pills such as Vicodin, Percocet, Norco, Endocet, Tylenol 3 and the like.
 Doctors prescribe pain pills to people who have been through surgical procedures.
-Additionally, they prescribe such pills to people who have certain illnesses and ailments such as back pain.
+They also prescribe such medicines to people who have certain illnesses and ailments such as back pain.

 The Danger of Prescription Painkillers